 Start with the recipe for custard, you can also use store-bought thick custard if you prefer.
-PRE-HEAT the oven to 180 degrees Celsius or 350 degrees Fahrenheit.

-DIVIDE the square puff pastry sheets in halves, so you'll end up with rectangles.
+Pre-heat the oven to 180 degrees celsius or 350 degrees fahrenheit.
+Divide the square puff pastry sheets in halves, so you'll end up with rectangles.

 Use a fork to create holes in the puff pastry, this will make sure the dough won't puff up too much.
-PLACE them on the oven tray and bake them for about 10 minutes.
+Place them on the oven tray and bake them for about 10 minutes.

-Making the glaze is easy, just COMBINE water, lemon juice, food coloring and powdered sugar.
-DIVIDE the custard over 4 puff pastry rectangles.
-DIP the other 4 rectangles in the glaze, you can also use a spoon for this.
+Making the glaze is easy, just combine water, lemon juice, food colouring and powdered sugar.
+Divide the custard over 4 puff pastry rectangles.
+Dip the other 4 rectangles in the glaze, you can also use a spoon for this.